cmnemoi/emush-llm/README.md

-# emush-llm
+# emush-rag

-A LLM-based API which can anwser questions about eMush game.
+A RAG-powered API which can anwser questions about eMush game.

-## Getting started
+## Contributing

 You need [Python 3.12](https://www.python.org/downloads/) and [Poetry](https://python-poetry.org/) installed to run the project.